 Here’s a great article series about what green analysis entails (Moisture / Screen Size / Density / Defects).
 Remember, we do a lot of this analysis in house at Royal – especially if the coffee is a Crown Jewel.
 Be sure to ask your trader for this info if it’s something you’re interested in!

 Decide what additional analysis needs to be done in-house, and apply these protocols to every sample that comes in.
 Create standard operating procedures (SOP) for sample management that are efficient and informative, but most importantly make them sustainable.
-Processing samples should be easy and quick, rather than labor intensive and onerous.
+Processing samples should be easy and quick, rather than labor-intensive and onerous.

 Finally, keep communication open: let your trader know when samples arrive at your lab, when you anticipate cupping and evaluating them, and when they can expect to hear back from you with feedback.
 Be honest about when you anticipate processing samples and how interested you are in the samples received.
 Here is an ebook to guide you from the typical “accept/reject” communication and dig into the art of providing better feedback on green coffee samples.

 4. Cupping Offer Samples